MrDanOak/EndlessOnlinePatcher/readme.md

 * Ability to launch the game directly from the patcher
 * UI fits the theme of the game
 * Ignores the downloaded config so it doesn't overwrite the config you have locally
+* Installs the game if not already installed

 ![New Version Available](./docs/img/new_version.png)